kyma-project/examples/loki/README.md

    kubectl -n ${KYMA_NS} get virtualservice -l apirule.gateway.kyma-project.io/v1beta1=grafana.${KYMA_NS} -ojsonpath='{.items[*].spec.hosts[*]}'
    ```

-### Add a Link for Grafana to the Kyma Dashboard
+### Add a link for Grafana to the Kyma Dashboard
-1. Download the `dashboard-configmap.yaml` file and change `{GRAFANA_LINK}` to the text you retrieved in the previous step.
+1. Download the `dashboard-configmap.yaml` file and change `{GRAFANA_LINK}` to the public URL of your Grafana instance.
    ```bash
       curl https://raw.githubusercontent.com/kyma-project/examples/main/loki/dashboard-configmap.yaml -o dashboard-configmap.yaml
    ```

-   You can change the label field to change the name of the tab, and the category tab if you wish to move it to another category.
+1. Optionally, adjust the ConfigMap: You can change the label field to change the name of the tab.
+If you want to move it to another category, change the category tab.

 1. Apply the ConfigMap, and go to Kyma Dashboard.
-You should see a Link to the newly exposed Grafana under the Observability section.
+Under the Observability section, you should see a link to the newly exposed Grafana.
 If you already have a busola-config, merge it with the existing one:
    ```bash
    kubectl apply -f dashboard-configmap.yaml
    ```